agouch/SWE-6733---Outdora/README.md

   - Successful sending and receiving of messages
   - Secure message handling
 - **Estimated in Story Points:** 21
+- **Rationale**: The design and implementation of the messaging backend, estimated at 21 story points, are crucial for ensuring secure and efficient message management within the application.
+This user story addresses the need for real-time message updates, robust message storage in a database, and the creation of endpoints for sending and receiving messages.

 ### Matching

 #### Design Matching UI